isomerpages/moe-canberrapri/_canberra-experience-plus/Department/Science.md

 permalink: /our-programmes/Department/science/
 description: ""
 third_nav_title: Department
+variant: markdown
 ---
 **Vision:** Problem Solvers &amp; Innovative Leaders<br>

 **Mission:** Every Child an inquirer with critical thinking, collaborative &amp; sound scientific thinking skills

-The Science Department programme aims to ignite the joy of learning through our Canberra Experience Plus with 3 Ins: Inspire, Inquire &amp; Innovate.
-Inquiry-based learning is our key programme designed to expose pupils to real-world happenings, deepen their understanding through using the 6-step Scientific Method in solving Science problems and develop their scientific reasoning skills.
-Anchoring on core values at the heart of learning and the 3Ts -Trusting to Learn, Trusting My Learning and Trusting My Talent, each programme seeks to stimulate pupils’ curiosity and encourage them to embark on a journey of inquiry to discover new knowledge and make meaning in relation to their daily lives.
+The Science Department aims to ignite the joy of learning through our Canberra Experience Plus with the 3 Ins: Inspire, Inquire &amp; Innovate.
+Our Inquiry-Based Learning approach engages students in real-world exploration, deepening their understanding through the 6-step Scientific Method and fostering scientific reasoning.
+Our programme emphasizes Demonstrating Ways of Thinking and Doing in Science, Understanding the Nature of Scientific Knowledge, and Relating Science, Technology, Society, and Environment.
+Through Curriculum Integration – Sustainable Food for the Future, students connect learning to real-world challenges.
+Guided by our core values and the 3Ts – Trusting to Learn, Trusting My Learning, and Trusting My Talent, we nurture curiosity, critical thinking, and innovation.
+Each experience encourages students to embark on a journey of inquiry, discover new knowledge, and make meaningful connections to their daily lives.

 **Department Key Programmes:**
 * Inquiry-Based Learning
 * Curriculum Integration – Sustainable Food for The Future
-* Busking
+* Science Trail
 * Community in Nature (Collaboration with NParks)

 ![](/images/science%201.png)